By

 Helping Women in Agriculture Adapt to Climate Challenges

 The Mangwana program supports smallholder farmers like Olívia by helping increase their climate resilience.
-Through this initiative, Olívia received technical assistance and inputs, including improved tomato seeds, to help her adapt to the long periods of drought in the Beira corridor.
+Through this initiative, Olívia received technical assistance and inputs, including improved tomato seeds, to help her adapt to the long periods of drought in the Beira Corridor.
 With these new seeds, Olívia expects to produce 50 tons of tomatoes, a more than three-fold increase over her previous production.

 Mangwana, meaning ‘tomorrow’ in the local languages spoken in the Beira Corridor, is funded by the Embassy of the Kingdom of the Netherlands and implemented by a consortium of partners, including TechnoServe.
-The four-year project aims to transform the agricultural sector in the Beira Corridor, and improve food security and nutrition for 227,000 people.
+The four-year project aims to transform the agricultural sector in the region, and improve food security and nutrition for 227,000 people.
 Mangwana helps farmers adopt better practices to improve their food security, incomes, and the environment.

 The technical assistance provided by Mangwana program technicians goes beyond just agricultural practices.